scotws/ubuntu-nas/docs/source/hardware.rst

 The motherboard comes with IPMI enabled through either a separate network interface or shared with on of the normal 1 GB Ethernet connections.
-We really don't need it in our case, but it's there and we have to secure it.
+We really don't need it, but it's there and we have to secure it.

-In our set, IPMI gets an address at boot via DHCP, for example something like 192.168.13.117.
+In our set, IPMI gets an address at boot via DHCP, for example something like 192.168.13.100.
 Write it down from the boot screen and then when the server is powered up, use a web browser to access the IPMI interface.

-The most important thing is to change the default Supermicro user name and password from ADMIN/ADMIN do something different.
+The most important thing is to change the default Supermicro user name and password from ``ADMIN/ADMIN`` to something different.

 Links
 ~~~~~